Skip to content

 Getting Started with Nuxt3

 This is where I stumbled across Nuxt3 and Vue3, and this could be an ideal time to learn about those.
-In going through this process there were also a number of new tools, concepts and frameworks I wanted to become more familiar with.
+In going through this process there were also a number of new tools, concepts and frameworks we wanted to become more familiar with.
+Concepts like Microsites and static sites and especially not having a website that relies on a database backend.

 To follow along with this tutorial you will need the following already installed: